 Hunt for motive of staffer who killed four at Paris police HQ

-PARIS: Investigators combed an IT staffer's computer Friday (Oct 4) for clues as to why he stabbed four colleagues to death at police headquarters in Paris, as his wife said he had been "agitated" before going on the rampage with a kitchen knife.
+PARIS: Investigators combed an IT staffer's computer Friday (Oct 4) for clues to his motive for stabbing four colleagues to death at police headquarters in Paris, as his wife said he had been "agitated" before going on the rampage with a kitchen knife.

-The 45-year-old killed three men and a woman - three police members and an administrative staffer - in a frenzied 30-minute attack that ended when he was shot in the head.
+The 45-year-old computer expert killed three men and a woman - three police members and an administrative worker - in a frenzied 30-minute attack that ended when he was shot in the head.

 READ: Knife-wielding IT worker kills four at Paris police HQ

-Two others were injured in the lunchtime stabbing spree that sent shock waves through an embattled force already complaining of low morale.
+Two others were injured in the Thursday lunchtime stabbing spree that sent shock waves through an embattled French police force already complaining of low morale.

+Officials said there was no indication that the rampage was an act of terror but emphasised no theory was being ruled out at this stage.

+The man, who was born on the French overseas territory of Martinique in the Caribbean and was a recent convert to Islam, had worked for the police for over a decade-and-a-half without ever arousing suspicion.

-A search of the couple's house in a low-income Paris suburb near the Charles de Gaulle airport found no evidence that the man, who converted to Islam about 18 months ago, had been driven to his criminal deed by radical religious ideology, the source added.
+A search of the couple's house in a low-income Paris suburb near Charles de Gaulle airport yielded no evidence that the man, who became a Muslim about 18 months ago, had been motivated by radical religious ideology, the source added.

-Computer equipment seized in the search was being examined Friday, the source said.
+Computer equipment seized in the search was still being examined.
+AFP correspondents saw investigators - faces concealed by balaclavas - lead out from the house late Thursday a man and a woman who hid behind hoods.

+The possibility of a terror motive "has clearly not been ruled out," government spokeswoman Sibeth Ndiaye told Franceinfo radio on Friday.

-The man, born in the French Caribbean territory of Martinique, was employed as a computer scientist in the intelligence branch at police headquarters, right next to the Notre-Dame cathedral in the historic heart of Paris.
+The man was employed as a computer scientist in the intelligence branch at police headquarters, a stone's throw from the Notre-Dame cathedral in the historic heart of Paris.

-He had worked there since 2003 until Thursday, when he committed the deadliest attack on police in France in years.
+He had worked for police since 2003 before committing the deadliest attack on police in France in years.

 Shortly after the killings, Paris prosecutor Remy Heitz said anti-terror investigators were not involved in the murder probe.